mosaic6/ComponentsBook/README.md

 # ComponentsBook

-A component library for SwiftUI views.
+A component library browser for SwiftUI views.

 ## Requirements